-Students in this semester study abroad program focus on evaluating the success of Costa Rica’s world-renowned land and biodiversity management systems and developing alternative strategies for economic development and biodiversity conservation, such as land-use planning, organic agriculture, and conservation outside of protected areas.
-Visits to cloud forests, dry forests, volcanoes, lowland rainforests, and plantations in Costa Rica offer opportunities to examine management schemes, identify the benefits of protected areas, and determine which systems offer the best option for economic development, the maintenance of cultural norms, and the preservation of biodiversity.
-Understanding the forces driving Costa Rica’s policies, as well as those driving ecological changes, will be key as students analyze potential solutions for Costa Rica and the Central American region.
+STUDENT RESEARCHThis program focuses on evaluating the actual success of Costa Rica’s world-renowned conservation systems and developing alternative strategies for economic development and biodiversity conservation, such as land-use planning, organic agriculture, and conservation outside of protected areas.
+Visits to cloud forests, dry forests, volcanoes, lowland rainforests, farms, and plantations offer opportunities to examine management schemes, identify benefits of protected areas, and determine which systems offer the best options for economic development, the maintenance of cultural norms, and the preservation of biodiversity.
+Understanding the priorities for Costa Rica’s policies, within the context of environmental changes, is crucial as students analyze potential sustainable solutions for Costa Rica and the Central American region.

 FIELD RESEARCH, LECTURES, AND EXERCISES

-- Learn about bioindicators of ecosystem health and rainforest ecology
+- Learn about bio-indicators of ecosystem health and rainforest ecology

 SAMPLE DIRECTED RESEARCH